 More often than not, the holiday season is a whirlwind of tasks, from finding the perfect gift to planning and preparing at least one major meal.
-When it comes to cooking those holiday dinners, the Instant Pot can be a huge help—not only making food faster and less hands-on, but freeing up your oven for all the other things you’re baking, roasting, and reheating.
+When it comes to cooking Christmas dinner, the Instant Pot can be a huge help—not only making food faster and less hands-on, but freeing up your oven for all the other things you’re baking, roasting, and reheating.

-It does almost everything but the dishes, has legions of devotees, and is on deep discount right now.
+It does almost everything but the dishes, has legions of devotees, and is $20 off right now.

 We’ve covered Crock-Pot Christmas dinners, all of which will work in the Instant Pot too (since it functions as a slow cooker in addition to a pressure cooker and all the rest), but these Instant Pot Christmas dinners are designed to save you time, oven space, and a measure of manual work.
 All the classics are accounted for, from ham and turkey to beef roast and pork loin, plus vegetarian and vegan options, and even seafood if you’re doing the Feast of the Seven Fishes.